symbol/product/bridge/README.md

 Conversion rate calculation:

-The conversion rate depends on the `global_settings.mode` configuration.
+The conversion rate depends on the `global.mode` configuration.

 1. `stake` mode: